Thursday, December 13, 2007

 Copying the words of Martin Walker, the WP:1.0 coordinator for Version 0.5:

-Wikipedia:Version 0.5 CD should be going on sale on March 26 at www.wikipediaondvd.com for around 10 Euros/$US13-14 (a portion goes to the Foundation).
+Assuming there are no last minute hitches, the Wikipedia:Version 0.5 CD should be going on sale on March 26 at www.wikipediaondvd.com for around 10 Euros/$US13-14 (a portion goes to the Foundation).
 It will also be made available for free download.
 It consists of 1964 articles and a set of navigation pages, with an open source (GPL) search engine, Kiwix, developed by Linterweb.
 We now have an ongoing collaboration with Wikimedia France, and User:Kelson wrote many of the scripts for Version 0.5.
 This CD will make a great birthday present for your loved one!
 Walkerma 05:54, 22 March 2007 (UTC)

 Remember that this is a *test* release.
 Please check it out, have a look at it, and give us feedback about it.